The best iPhone to buy in 2020: from $450 to $1450!

-With the introduction of this year's new models, the current Apple phone line-up looks like this:
+With the introduction of last year's new models, the current Apple phone line-up looks like this:

 There are three main roads you can take this year, depending on how much you're willing to spend, but your options are literally scattered across the range from $450 to $1450!
 Below, we'll try to suggest the best bang-for-the-buck options across the different categories, although it's undeniable that each of the iPhone models on sale has its own unique advantages.

 Expected spending: $1000 - $1450